Simhyeon/r4d/docs/macro_syntax.md

 while an unbalanced parenthesis will prevent processor's work.
 Currently there is no way to include unbalanced parenthesis inside definition body.

 You can also simply bind the value without giving arguments.
+Which is mostly similar to static macro.

 ```
 $define(v_name=Simon creek)
+% Which is same with
+$static(v_name,Simon creek)
 ```

 ##### Caveats